 The troy ounce is principally the same as the British Imperial troy ounce.
 It is primarily used for measuring expensive metals and gemstones, as opposed to the avoirdupois ounce, which is commonly used for measuring everyday items like food.
 For this reason precious metals like gold and silver are measured in troy ounces.

-Thankfully, all gold and silver prices are calculated in troy ounces.
+Thankfully, all gold prices and silver prices are calculated in troy ounces.

 Having a universal unit of measure when dealing with precious metals is part of what makes gold and silver so liquid.
 Investors around the world buy and sell gold and silver using the troy ounce system, so there is no need for any other system of measure or conversion standard.